pulibrary/tigerdata-app/docs/aterm_101.md

     :id "1096"
 ```

 **Warning:** by default the MediaFlux Desktop does not show assets inside a collection asset as nested objects in the tree, instead it shows them at the same level.
 You can validate that the assets are indeed inside the collection by clicking on the asset and looking at its properties.
+If you have admin rights to the MediaFlux server (e.g. if you are running on a local Docker container) you can grant access to your user to the feature that fixes this via `actor.grant :type user :name system:manager :role -type role desktop-experimental`.
+You'll need to close the Asset Finder in the desktop and re-opened for the change to take effect.

 Like with namespaces, it is possible to use collection assets to reduce the scope of searches.
 We do this by specifing a "root collection" during a search, this limits the search to only assets within a given collection.
 Below is an example on how to perform a search and limit to only assets within a given root collection asset with id `1093`: